romange/blog/content/post/seastar.md

 Please note that asynchronous programming is not the same as multi-threading even though multi-threading might provide a workaround to a similar problem: **Given a single CPU core** how can we write a program that fully utilizes this CPU.
-Asynchronous programming here is discussed only in the context of a single thread even though many models provide a complete solution for both asynchronous programming and multi-threaded environments.
+Asynchronous programming here is discussed only in the context of a single thread, even though many models provide a complete solution for both asynchronous programming and multi-threaded environments.

 Seastar is a power-horse behind a very efficient Nosql database [ScyllaDB](https://scylladb.com) and is developed by a very talented team of world-class developers.
 Seastar is a framework that adopts [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) (CSP) of writing fully asynchronous code.

-CSP programming solves asynchronous programming by breaking the program flow into CPU-only tasks that should not block and IO requests.
-Each io request returns a future object describing the result.
+CSP programming solves asynchronous programming by breaking the program flow into CPU-only tasks that should not block any IO requests.
+Each IO request returns a future object describing the result.
 Program flow is extended by appending to a future a possible continuation - either a cpu-task or another io-request.
-The goal of this post is not to review or explain CSP but to check whether CSP can be applied naturally inside C++ based on my experience with Seastar.

-Seastar framework itself has proven to be very efficient.
+The Seastar framework itself has proven to be very efficient.
 In fact, it allows responding to requests with sub-millisecond latencies (even at 99nth percentile) and scale linearly in the number of cores.
 It has been used already in [a few projects](http://seastar.io/seastar-applications/) and gave consistently superior performance compared to the existing alternatives.